“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 Norman’s multi-layered complexity is a manifestation of his troubled past, the present sustenance, dilemmas & issues borne in his current position of dresser and relationship with Sir and his future fears – that what he currently clings to will soon end due to the vicissitudes of the actor manager’s age and health.

 This totality of a life is brilliantly denoted with an impeccable actor’s skill by Reece Shearsmith.
-He anchors the multifarious elements in Norman (fastidious, discrete, confidant, carer, waspish, camp) and his multiple characteristics (bitterness, resentment, anger, despair) in the detailed choreographed physicality of his performance, with beautifully precise gestures, posture and changing countenance.
+He anchors Norman’s multifarious elements (fastidious, discrete, confidant, carer, waspish, camp) and his multiple, manifesting characteristics (bitterness, resentment, anger, despair) in the detailed choreographed physicality of his performance, with beautifully precise gestures, posture and changing countenance.
 Each fleeting facial expression gives something away and the “soulful eyes” of Norman are reflected in the twin pools of sadness that Reece summons from his own eyes.
 Then there is the tone and emphasis given to particular words and phrases, and the timing and beats that Shearsmith gives to certain lines – yet another intrinsic part of the meticulous work involved in constructing his performance.

 The distinct choices made in Reece Shearsmith’s nuanced acting align faithfully to the dresser’s character and help to reveal Norman’s interior life (his past, present and anxious future) coalescing inside him.
 The array of subtleties which are involved draws the audience further in and encourages them to look with greater intensity at what is being depicted on stage: The more closely one looks and sees, the better you understand Norman – what his past was, his current motivations and the extent of his vulnerabilities.